MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Model and learning

 \subsection{Learning by noise contrastive estimation}

-We may also learn the correction $f_\theta(x)$ discriminatively, as in noise contrastive estimation (NCE)~\cite{gutmann2010noise} or introspective neural networks (INN)~\cite{tu2007learning, jin2017introspective, lazarow2017introspective}.
+We may also learn the correction $f_\theta(x)$ discriminatively, as in noise contrastive estimation (NCE)~\citep{gutmann2010noise} or introspective neural networks (INN)~\citep{tu2007learning, jin2017introspective, lazarow2017introspective}.
 Let $x_i^+, i = 1, ..., n$ be the training examples, which are treated as positive examples, and let ${x}^{-}_i, i = 1, ..., {n}^{-}$ be the examples generated from $q_\alpha(x)$, which are treated as negative examples.
-For each batch, let $\rho$ be the proportion of positive examples, and $1-\rho$ the proportion of negative examples.
-Then
+For each batch, let $\rho$ be the proportion of positive examples, and $1-\rho$ be the proportion of negative examples.
+We have